Cape Gooseberry

 How to Prepare & Consume

-Best enjoyed raw, cape gooseberries can also be cooked or used in sauces.
-Remove the husk before consumption.
+Best enjoyed raw, cape gooseberries can be added to salads, desserts, or smoothies.
+They can also be cooked into jams or sauces.

 Smart Selection & Storage

-Store in a cool, dry place or refrigerate in a paper bag to maintain freshness.
+Store cape gooseberries in a cool, dry place or refrigerate them in a paper bag to prolong freshness.

 Myths vs Realities